Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Introduction

 In \autoref{sec:background}, RNNs are introduced as dynamical systems and the concept of multistability is introduced for those systems.
 In \autoref{sec:benchmarks}, the supervised learning and reinforcement learning benchmarks are introduced.
-In \autoref{sec:correlating_multistability_and_learning}, the VAA is introduced as a measure of the multistability given initial states and its estimation procedure is detailed for states resulting from a set of input sequences.
-The correlation between multistability and learning is shown empirically on the benchmarks.
-In \autoref{sec:fostering_multistability_at_initialisation}, a differentiable proxy of the VAA is introduced and the warmup procedure that fosters multistability at initialisation is given.
-The benefits of warmup are shown empirically on long-term information restitution benchmarks.
-In addition, the double-layer architecture is introduced to achieve a better performance both on information restitution benchmarks and sequence classification benchmarks.
+In \autoref{sec:correlating_multistability_and_learning}, the VAA is introduced along with the estimation procedure of the multistability of an RNN for a set of initial states.
+The correlation between multistability and learning is shown empirically on the benchmarks with long time dependencies.
+In \autoref{sec:fostering_multistability_at_initialisation}, the \vaastar{} is introduced along with the warmup procedure that fosters multistability at initialisation.
+The benefits of warmup are shown empirically on benchmarks with long time dependencies.
+In addition, the double-layer architecture is introduced and shown to achieve a better performance on all benchmarks.
 Finally, \autoref{sec:conclusion} concludes and proposes several future works.